 In order to ensure that all students called to ministry have access to a quality seminary education, Garrett-Evangelical must expand its scholarship support.
 Endowed scholarships are needed at both the master’s and doctoral levels.

 The need is especially great for leadership scholarships to encourage the best and the brightest to consider ministry.
-A $400,000 endowment would provide an annual leadership scholarship of $20,000 in perpetuity – enough to provide full tuition plus a stipend for living expenses.
+A $400,000 endowment would provide an annual leadership scholarship of $20,000 in perpetuity – enough to provide full tuition.

 Scholarships are also needed at other levels to enable all qualified students to pursue their call to ministry:

 - A $300,000 endowment would provide an annual $15,000 scholarship